OCA/l10n-italy/l10n_it_website_sale_corrispettivi/readme/ROADMAP.rst

 **Italiano**

-Per gli utenti non loggati il default del flag *Voglio fattura* è sempre vuoto, dovrebbe dipendere dal flag *Usa corrispettivi* nel partner dell'utente pubblico.
+Per gli utenti non autenticati il valore predefinito della casella *Richiedi fattura* è sempre vuoto, dovrebbe dipendere dalla casella *Usare ricevute* nel partner dell'utente pubblico.

 **English**

-For unlogged users the default value for *Want invoice* flag is always empty, it should depend on the *Use corrispettivi* flag in the partner of the public user.
+For unlogged users the default value for *Request invoice* flag is always empty, it should depend on the *Use receipts* flag in the partner of the public user.